Last Updated: 2026.02.06

 Confidentiality

 Fast Retailing will ensure that reports are dealt with confidentially.
 The Hotline is handled by Fast Retailing employees and all employees are required to strictly follow the Fast Retailing Group Code of Conduct which covers the handling of confidential information and data.
 We protect the privacy of people who raise concerns and strictly prohibit retaliation and disadvantageous treatment against them.
-We commit to engage with any impacted people and reply to them in a prompt and consistent manner.
+We commit to engage with any affected people and reply to them in a prompt and consistent manner.
 We regularly confirm that our hotline is functioning effectively.
 For example, Sustainability Department members confirm that Fast Retailing contacts all complainants promptly once they raise a concern and that grievances are closed within an acceptable time frame for them.

 Improving Hotline Operations